-In the previous stock advice (November, 2016), ICES advised on fishing opportunities assuming that discarding would only occur below the MCS.
+In November 2016, ICES advised on fishing opportunities assuming that discarding would only occur below the MCS.
 Observations from the 2016 fishery indicate that discarding above the MCS continues and has not changed markedly (Table 11 and Figure 3).
 Consequently, ICES is providing advice for 2018 assuming average discard rates observed over the last three years, which is considered to be a more realistic assumption.